Originally published on March 17, 2013

 These measurements help position the bust dart accurately.
 In lingerie and fitted clothing, the bust dart should end at the bust depth line to ensure a natural and flattering fit.

-Front-facing female body with central vertical bust measurement line.
+Technical diagram of the female pattern front view with central vertical bust measurement line

 The measurement method is the same for men and women: from the 7th cervical vertebra, across the neck base and shoulder, over the nipple, and down vertically to the waist.
 To refine the value, subtract 1/6 of the half-bust girth or 1/8 plus 2 cm from the raw measurement.